osrg/gobgp/docs/sources/zebra.md

 - `version` specifies Zebra API version.
   `2` is the version used by Quagga on Ubuntu 16.04 LTS.
   To enable the Next-Hop Tracking features, please specify `3` or later.
-  For connecting to FRRouting, please specify `4`.
+  For connecting to FRRouting 3.0.x, please specify `4`.
+  For connecting to FRRouting 5.0.x, please specify `5`.
+  For connecting to FRRouting 6.0.x, please specify `6`.

+- `mpls-label-range-size` specifies mpls label range size for requesting to Zebra.
+It works with FRRouting 5.0.x or FRRouting 6.0.x.

 ## Check Routes from zebra